Packaging Electron apps

 if (__WIN32__) {

-The ID string here can be found by simply creating the package (conveyor make windows-msix), installing it and then running Get-StartApps from PowerShell.
+.
 The ASCII code after the underscore is a hash of the signing identity and is part of how Windows avoids namespace conflicts.
 Signing with different certificates will change the ID.
-Instead of hard-coding it, we could also use the Windows GetCurrentPackageId API.
+Instead of hard-coding it we could also use the Windows GetCurrentPackageId

 One last small code change is needed.
-The old Squirrel code registered a URL handler manually and added a custom flag along the way.
-This isn’t necessary with Conveyor, so we remove the code that looks for it.
+The old Squirrel-based code ran imperative code to deal with URL handlers manually.
+This isn’t necessary with Conveyor, so we remove it.

 Deleting unnecessary code